Mastering Python Generators - A Comprehensive Guide with Examples

 - Using

-to Produce Squares:- During each iteration of the loop, the
+yieldto Produce Squares:- During each iteration of the loop, the

-keyword is used to produce the square of the current value (i
+yieldkeyword is used to produce the square of the current value (i). - For example, if the loop is currently at

 - During each iteration of the loop, the